Do you have to be religious — or a member of the Church of Jesus Christ — to volunteer with ILP?

-Having the code of conduct made me SO grateful during my semesters with ILP.
+Personally, having the Code of Conduct made me so grateful during my semesters with ILP.
 Among other things, it helped my group become more unified as we were all living the same way and doing the same things.

 Do I have to be a member of the Church of Jesus Christ to volunteer with ILP?
 Will I have to go to church?

-ILP is not affiliated with The LDS Church and you do not have to be a member of the LDS church (or any church) to volunteer abroad with ILP.
+ILP is not affiliated with The Church and you do not have to be a member of that church (or any church) to volunteer abroad with ILP.

 You might find that a high percentage of your group is religious.
 If you want to attend Latter Day Saint church services on Sundays while you live abroad, it's very common that you'll have someone else (or several people) in your group who want to go with you, but like I said there could also be a wide range of people with different religious practices and views.

 The people in my past ILP groups have been some of the very best parts about my semesters abroad with ILP!
 You are not required to go to church, even if half of your group is going each Sunday.

 If you choose to go to church ...